hasura/graphql-engine/graphql/manual/index.rst

 Hasura GraphQL Engine documentation
 ===================================

-The Hasura GraphQL engine lets you setup a GraphQL server over a Postgres database in minutes.
+The Hasura GraphQL engine lets you setup a GraphQL server and event triggers over a Postgres database in minutes.

 .. toctree::